• Skip to primary navigation

 How do you make Rhubarb Compote?

 2. Combine the ingredients.
-Rhubarb compote is made up of only fresh rhubarb, granulated sugar, and lemon juice.
+Rhubarb compote is made up of sliced rhubarb, granulated sugar, and lemon juice.
 That’s it!
 Mix ‘em all in a small saucepan.

 3. Cook down the rhubarb.
 I like to do this over medium to medium-high heat.
-Once the rhubarb starts to release its juices, bring it up to a boil, then let it simmer until reduced by half and thickened.
+Once the rhubarb starts to release its juices, bring it up to a boil, then let it simmer until reduced.
 So good!

 1. Make the compote.
 Thank goodness we learned how to above!